 In 2009, Carla helped facilitate Coconut Grove Ballet’s transition to a brand new location in the heart of Coconut Grove.
 Since the move, the academy has grown into 4 major divisions: pre-professional, children’s, recreational, and adult.

 Coconut Grove Ballet is the only academy in Miami that is certified in the American Ballet Theatre National Training Curriculum.
 As certified teachers, Doris and Carla impart breakthrough, age-appropriate, and challenging techniques to their students.
-All Coconut Grove Ballet pre-professional division ballet teachers have to be certified as well.
+All Coconut Grove Ballet pre-professional division ballet teachers have to be certified.

-The academy offers several dance forms including flamenco, jazz, tap, Hip Hop, acrobatics, lyrical, and modern.
-Despite this growth, Coconut Grove Ballet has not forgotten its humble begins.
+The academy offers several dance forms including flamenco, jazz, tap, hip hop, acrobatics, lyrical, contemporary, and modern.
+Despite this growth, Coconut Grove Ballet has not forgotten its humble beginning.
 The academy strives to help its community and can be seen performing in various festivals, donating to school auctions and participating in American Ballet Theatre’s Project Plié.